RileySwinson/variance-aware-path-guiding/README.md

   <img src="https://i.imgur.com/Xzvloc7.png" alt="logo" width="500"/>
 </p>

 > ⚠️ The plugin is in active development and therefore subject to rapid change.
-Things may change suddenly and without notice, so please be aware that new commits could possibly render a previously working environment unusable. ⚠️
+Things may break suddenly and without notice, so please be aware that new commits could possibly render a previously functioning environment unusable. ⚠️

 # DS::compare
 ![License](https://img.shields.io/badge/License-GPLv3-blue.svg)